 The present analysis was based on a secondary analysis of observational survey data, the HNSS.
-The HNSS, conducted by the Shiga prefecture government in Japan, follows strict protocols to ensure confidentiality and protect the identities of individual participants.
+The HNSS, conducted by the government of Shiga prefecture in Japan, has stringent protocols and procedures that ensure confidentiality and protect individual participants from being identified.
 The present study was approved by the Shiga prefecture.
 The Shiga prefecture government anonymized all individual-level data before providing the authors with the datasets for this survey.
 No ethical review was sought based on the Ethical Guidelines for Medical and Health Research Involving Human Subjects, given this study used only information that the Shiga prefecture government had already anonymized.